Seirdy/seirdy.one/content/posts/website-best-practices.md

 About custom colors
 -------------------

 Some users' browsers set default page colors that aren't black-on-white.
 For instance, Linux users who enable GTK style overrides might default to having white text on a dark background.
 Websites that explicitly set foreground colors but leave the default background color (or vice-versa) end up being difficult to read.
+The same phenomenon occurs on pages with text on top of background images.
 Don't strain your eyes trying to read this example:

 <figure>
 <a href="http://bettermotherfuckingwebsite.com/">